 Visually identical frames can vary in quality due to the level and mix of carbon fibres used.
 MERIDA uses a CF number to demonstrate the performance level; 2 is the lowest, 5 the highest.
 Subtle tweaks to the carbon fibres used both save weight and improve performance.

 Double butting describes tubes with two wall thicknesses; thicker at the ends and thinner in the middle.
 Triple butting describes tubes with three different wall thicknesses along their length, optimising strength where it is needed but minimising weight in areas subjected to less stress.
 All our aluminium is heat treated.
 Frames are heated to very high temperatures (a T6 temper) then quickly cooled in water or oil to ensure the alloying elements don’t precipitate.
 Frames are subsequently heated to a lower temperature, artificially ageing and significantly strengthening them.

 HYDRO AND TECHNOFORMING

 Hydroforming involves the insertion of tubes into negative moulds.
 A hot emulsion of water and oil is forced through at pressure, enabling them to be formed into complex shapes.
-Technoforming is a mechanical forming process, shaping the tubes by using negative moulds, at times combined with a metal internal core.
-Smooth welding, also known as double pass welding, refers to a second pass over the weld providing a clean organic look to the frame; at first glance you will be convinced it is carbon, not aluminium.
+Technoforming is a mechanical forming process, shaping the tubes by using negative moulds, at times combined with an internal metal core.
+Smooth welding, also known as double pass welding, refers to a second pass over the weld providing a clean organic look to the frame; at first glance, you will be convinced it is carbon, not aluminium.

 For peace of mind and reassurance, all MERIDA frames come with a lifetime warranty against manufacturing defects.
 Restricted to the original purchaser of the bike on production of proof of purchase (frames from model year 2015 onwards). *Conditions apply. * The lifespan of a bike is up to ten years.
 The “intended use” (see instruction manual) has to be noted.